xs-khairul/docker_laravel_mongo/README.md

  ## we need some comands thats build initial image than run  the container all are listed below
- ## how we eun composer command php command etc
+ ## how we run composer command php command etc

 ```php